Yadukrishnan

 MapDelay

-We can apply additional delay to a policy by using mapDelay.
+We can apply an additional delay to a policy by using mapDelay.
 For example, we have created a retryPolicyWithLimit which will retry 5 times.
 We combined it with limitWithDelayPolicy using the join method to create the combination we need.
-We can apply the delay duration to retryPolicyWithLimit using mapDelay method instead:
+We can apply the delay duration to retryPolicyWithLimit using the mapDelay method instead:

 val limitWithDelayPolicyMapped = retryPolicyWithLimit.mapDelay(_ + 2.second)